dcluet/ACT/README.md

     - **A.C.T.**
     - **A.C.T.
 Command-Lines LAUNCHER**

-For further informations concerning the program please refer to the *ACT_User_Guide_CeCILL_2014-02-28.pdf* file.
+For further informations concerning the program please refer to the *ACT_User_Guide_CeCILL_2014-02-28.pdf* file or to our online tracking tutorial video: http://www.ens-lyon.fr/LBMC/fichiers/equipe-spichty/acttutorial.mp4